1. Argparse Library

 It could also choose to use callback to parse, just define a unique index for the argument and make the val_save field to be NULL also zero value-type.

-In the above example, the arguments --ddd/--eee/--fff and ppp both use this way.
+In the example at the top of this section, the arguments --ddd/--eee/--fff and ppp all use this way.

-If want to support the ability to enter the same argument multiple times, then should mark RTE_ARGPARSE_ARG_SUPPORT_MULTI in the flags field.
+If want to support the ability to enter the same argument multiple times, then should mark RTE_ARGPARSE_FLAG_SUPPORT_MULTI in the flags field.
 For example:

 Then the user input could contain multiple --xyz arguments.